liudonghua123/elpa/README.md

 or interactively, via `M-x jarchive-setup`.

+# Usage

+With eglot, `xref-find-definitions` should correctly open up source files found in jar dependencies.

+Once a file is opened, typing `M-x jarchive-move-to-visiting-project` will move the file and it's buffer to the project that was used to visit it.
+This will allow you to edit the file and let eglot manage it as part of the real project.

 ## Note about when to call `jarchive-setup`

 Some Emacs "distributions" like doom set the `file-name-handler-alist` var to nil on startup, then restore it's value when startup is complete.